Johann Eck: Papal emissary and inquisitor

 In his anger he appealed to force, and his Epistola ad Carolum V (18 February 1521) called on the emperor to take measures against Luther, an appeal soon answered by the Edict of Worms (May 1521).
 In 1521 and 1522 Eck was again in Rome, reporting on the results of his nunciature.
 On his return from his second visit he was the prime mover in the promulgation of the Bavarian religious edict of 1522, which practically established the senate of the University of Ingolstadt as a tribunal of the Inquisition.
 In return for this action of the duke, who had at first been opposed to the policy of repression, Eck obtained for him, during a third visit to Rome in 1523, valuable ecclesiastical concessions.
 He continued unabated in his zeal against the reformers, publishing eight major works from 1522 to 1526.

 Wealth and power were included in the aspirations of Eck.
 He appropriated the revenues of his parish of Günzburg, while he relegated its duties to a vicar.
 Twice he visited Rome as a diplomatic representative of the Bavarian court to obtain sanction for the establishment of a court of inquisition against the Lutheran teachings at Ingolstadt.
 The first of these journeys, late in the autumn of 1521, was fruitless on account of the death of Leo X, but his second journey two years later, in 1523, was successful.
-Eck was the prime mover in many heresy trials, including that of Leonhard Kaser, whose history was published by Luther.
+Eck was the prime mover in many heresy trials, including that of Leonhard Kaiser, whose history was published by Luther.